 Discounts are offered.

-Note: Wheelchair users and persons with current walking disabilities are not allowed to visit the TV tower.
-Only those who can use the escape route without assistance may go up.
+Note: Wheelchair users and people with current walking disabilities are not allowed to visit the TV tower.
+Only those who can use the escape route without assistance are allowed to go up.

 Current information on the Website.